rvrsh3ll/RasPBX-install/SMS_and_MMS/README.md

 ...and change number of attempts from 15 to a higher number.

 ## To do
-- CSRF protection
-- log SMS status, including possible timeout
+- log SMS status to a file, including possible timeout
 - show status of the sent SMS in SMS viewer (in SMS sender status is already checked and user notified)
 - check if dongle is actually present and active (`/usr/sbin/asterisk -rx 'dongle sms dongle0 +38640XXXXXX Test!'` -> `[dongle0] device disabled`)